Free Consultation

 6. We believe it is vital that parents participate in this experience.
 We therefore provide a Parent Program that includes a Seminar on Relationships, which focuses on the same principles as the Trail Program.
 Through a natural process, parents come to realize how families have conflict and how to resolve the conflict that can beset even the best of us.
 This awakening invites the parents to come to an understanding of their child’s wilderness walking, as well as providing for a comparable walking of their own as they join their YoungWalker on the trail during the last few days.

 7. We believe in follow-up.
 We understand the challenge is for both the YoungWalker and the parents to solidify the change of heart and commitments that have been made.
-Thus, we provide opportunities and invite families to stay involved with ANASAZI for at least one year following their wilderness experience.
+Thus, we provide opportunities and invite families to stay involved with Anasazi for at least one year following their wilderness experience.

 8. We believe in honoring parents, their family faith, tradition and culture and in helping YoungWalkers do the same.